Multiple Sclerosis Centers of Excellence

 About the Multiple Sclerosis Centers of Excellence

-- Improve the healthcare for Veterans with Multiple Sclerosis (MS.)
+- Improve health care services for Veterans with MS.

 - Improve coordination between VA medical centers by developing an informal network within the VA.